Towards practical and error-robust quantum position verification: The QPV QPVswap protocol

 The constraints involving $\eta$ stem from the fact that \textsf{P} will produce the same inconclusive-rate on all overlaps $\beta$ and the attackers need to mimic that.
 An analogous statistical test with a $(1-\alpha)$-quantile around $\eta$ can be performed to check for this and it is clear that it is optimal for attackers to choose to reply inconclusive at the exact same rate as \textsf{P} would do for each $\beta$.
 The above program can be solved with conventional conic optimization libraries, e.g.\ \texttt{MOSEK} \cite{aps2020mosek}, and any example $\{ \beta_1, \dots, \beta_k \}$ we have tried yielded an optimal $\lVert \Delta \rVert_1 > 0$ independent of $\eta$, indicating the loss-tolerance of the protocol.

-Unfortunately, we were not able to prove if our protocol remains secure if attackers are allowed to use quantum communication between them.
-The security in that setting remains an open problem.
-Moreover, the analysis of QPV$_{\textsf{SWAP}}(\beta_1, \dots, \beta_k)$ under realistic experimental conditions is work in progress and looks promising.
-We will now proceed and analyze the special case of overlaps $\{ 0, 1 \}$, i.e., sending orthogonal or identical states, in more detail and show analytically that it has desirable properties.
+Security of QPV$_{\textsf{SWAP}}$ in the setting where attackers are allowed to use one round of simultaneous quantum communication follows from \cite{AllBuhSpeVer22}, as shown in Section~\ref{sec:qcsecurity}.
+We will now proceed and analyze the special case of overlaps $\{ 0, 1 \}$, i.e., sending orthogonal or identical states, in more detail and show analytically and numerically that it has desirable properties.